jo-hoe/whisper-make/README.md

 whisper <input filename or path>
 ```

-Run `whisper --help` for more all possible arguments.
+Run `whisper --help` to get a description of the other characters arguments.

 ## Notes

-Here are the sources for the command in case updates are needed
+Here are the sources for the Makefile commands

 - the plain whisper installation is documented on their [webpage](https://github.com/openai/whisper#setup)
 - the pytorch command was built using the [pytorch website](https://pytorch.org/get-started/locally/#with-cuda-1)